yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-025_New_Password_Alphabetic_Characters.md

 ---

 ## Expected Result
+- A validation message should be displayed indicating that the password does not meet the required complexity rules
 - The system should reject the password
-- An appropriate validation message should be displayed indicating that numeric and special characters are required